 Trader Joe's Cookie Butter, $10.99 on Amazon

-Perhaps the most crave-able snack food of all time!
+Perhaps the most crave-able snack food of all time, and thankfully stocked year-round.

 Can you request that they bring back the mango black tea, please?